Pathways to Care

 - Support the management of behavioural and emotional changes.

 - Identify other reasons for memory difficulties, such as delirium and depression.

 - Provide education on diagnosis and therapeutic supports for people with dementia and their families.
 Provide memory-focused therapy such as reminiscence therapy.

 A Neurologist is a doctor who specialises in conditions which affect the brain.
 If you are under 65 and have dementia, the Neurologist can help you to cope with the diagnosis and manage symptoms as they emerge.

-Social workers work in partnership with individuals and their families to develop their full potential and well being.
+Social workers work with individuals and their families to develop their full potential and well-being.
 Social workers: